Partner with INI

 We are currently accepting project proposals for the INI Practicum.
 Learn more and submit your proposal by June 29, 2018.

 By fusing business and policy with technical expertise, the INI's interdisciplinary programs uniquely position graduates for next generation careers at the pulse of the tech industry.
 We offer a range of recruitment opportunities.
-Contact Jessica Budik to learn more.
+Contact Jessica Zlotcavitch to learn more.